Last updated

 1. Import Your Data in Your New CRM

-Migrating your existing data is a critical step in the CRM implementation process.
-Start by exporting your data as a CSV file from your current CRM.
+Migrating your existing data is a critical step in the CRM implementation process for your 20-50 person agency, as you likely have substantial client and project data accumulated.
+Start by exporting your data as a CSV file from your current CRM or spreadsheet system.
 If you're using HubSpot, you can follow the instructions here.
 For Pipedrive users, detailed export steps are available here.
-Proper data migration ensures a smooth transition and helps maintain continuity in your client relationships.
+Proper data migration ensures a smooth transition and helps maintain continuity in your client relationships across all team members, preventing any disruption to ongoing projects during the switch.

 2. Create your first pipeline